-The Associate in Science Degree in Computer Information Science is designed to provide the student with hands-on training in the latest data communications and computer operations technologies.
-Students in this program must complete the required coursework in the major core from the Network Administration elective cluster.
+The Associate in Science Degree in Computer Information Science is designed to provide the student with handson training in the latest data communications and computer operations technologies.
+Students in this program must complete the required coursework in the major core from one of the listed areas of elective cluster.
+The following describes each area of elective cluster.